 We’re going to San Antonio this summer as part of our cross-country road trip.
 I’ve never been before, and really, I don’t know much about San Antonio beyond the scene from Pee-Wee’s Big Adventure when Pee-Wee takes a tour of The Alamo to see the basement and find his bicycle.
 I know, pretty sad, right?

 So, I’ve been doing a lot of research to find out what’s fun for families and what my kids and I should do during our short stay (just two days).
-Take a look at 15 best bets for kids and families:
+Take a look at 15 best bets for a fun San Antonio family vacation:

 1. Visit the Four San Antonio Missions.
 Just outside of downtown, you’ll find San Antonio Missions National Historical Park.
 Explore the missions on your own or take an hour-long ranger-led tour.
 Mission San Jose is most popular, offering hourly tours from 10 am to 3 pm.